 Tech, innovative and specialised roles come with high levels of autonomy, and different organisational contexts such as startup environments require people that are highly adaptive and take initiatives as they go.

 But also in more traditional companies the level of freedom and flexibility has increased; many workers are no longer tied to their office or office times to do their work and responsibilities are often placed lower in the organisation.
 Many organisations have put self-managing teams in place; teams without a manager to tell employees what to do.
 In any form, there is more freedom and flexibility in the workplace, and that means we have to look at other aspects of the organisation as well.

 That increased freedom is, of course, great, but it also means that there should be an increased responsibility.
 If you would put the correlation in a model; it would look something like this:

 They are, and should, be correlated.
 It is not possible to give a lot of freedom and not increase the responsibility.
-If you would do that, there would probably be a lot of fun in your company but it won’t bring you the results you need.
+If you would do that, it won’t bring you the results you need.

 People will be drifting, taking advantage, underperform and you will be left with chaos.
-And even if your innovative team ends up doing great projects, they are most likely not going to be tied to your organizational goals.
+And even if your innovative team ends up doing great projects, they are unlikely to be tied to your organisational goals.

 It is also the other way around: increasing responsibility and not giving people freedom also doesn’t work: it will cause a lot of stress because people feel responsible for something they can’t influence.
 It will be a culture where people feel disconnected and develop a negative attitude.